JadeRay/codeday/README.md

 codeday
 =======

-My everyday code store.
+My everyday code repository.
 Not for project.